Vanilagy/mp4-muxer/README.md

     When using `chunked: true`, data created by the muxer will first be accumulated and only written out once it has reached sufficient size.
 This is useful for reducing the total amount of writes, at the cost of latency.
 It using a default chunk size of 16 MiB, which can be overridden by manually setting `chunkSize` to the desired byte length.

-    Note that this target is **not** intended for *live-streaming*, i.e. playback before muxing has finished.
+    If you want to use this target for *live-streaming*, i.e. playback before muxing has finished, you also need to set `fastStart: 'fragmented'`.

+    Usage example:
     ```js
     import { Muxer, StreamTarget } from 'mp4-muxer';